spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 26. Click on **Add New Cluster**.
 Select **Deploy New Cluster**.

-27. Pick the infrastructure provider you selected for the cluster profile you created earlier.
+27. Choose the infrastructure provider you selected for the cluster profile you created earlier.

-28. Assign a name to the host cluster and select the registered account you wish to deploy the host cluster.
+28. Assign a name to the host cluster and select the registered account you will deploy it to.
 Click on **Next**.

-29. Pick the cluster profile you created earlier and complete the remainder of the cluster creation process.
+29. Choose the cluster profile you created earlier and complete the remainder of the cluster creation process.

 30. Once the host cluster is deployed, navigate to the left **Main Menu** and select **Clusters**.
 Click on your cluster to display the details page and ensure its status is **Running**.

-31. Download the Kubernetes config file.
+31. Download the Kubernetes configuration file.
 Click on the URL that has the name of your cluster followed by a period and the word *kubeconfig*.
 Refer to the [Access Cluster with CLI](/clusters/cluster-management/palette-webctl#accessclusterwithcli) for additional guidance.

 32. Open a terminal window and set the environment variable `KUBECONFIG` to point to kubeconfig file you downloaded.